 To be compliant with the USDA final rule, IDEA will ensure that all foods and beverages sold to students on the school campus during the school day support healthy eating, including those provided outside of the school meal programs.
 All foods and beverages sold outside of the school meal programs, during the school day will, at a minimum, meet USDA Smart Snacks guidelines.
 These standards will apply in all locations and through all services where foods and beverages are sold, which may include but are not limited to à la carte, vending machines, school stores and snack or food carts, as well as any food-based fundraising meant for consumption during the school day.
+School day is defined as the period from midnight before the beginning of the official instructional day to 30 minutes after the end of the official instructional day.
+Competitive Food Nutrition Standards apply during this time period.

 Concession Stands.
-It is recommended though not required that food and beverages available for purchase on campus after school hours offer a variety of items that meet USDA Smart Snacks guidelines.
+It is recommended though not required that food and beverages available for purchase on campus after the school day offer a variety of items that meet USDA Smart Snacks guidelines.
 Concession stands must remain closed during the school day to ensure they do not compete with CNP school meal programs.